 Having market intelligence as well as a good understanding of where your organisation sits in relation to the market is essential when considering how to reward your employees.
-This will enable you to recruit new employees at the right salary and ensure you are rewarding your existing employees appropriately in order to retain your key talent.
+This will enable you to recruit new team members at the right salary and ensure you are rewarding your existing team appropriately in order to retain employees.

 A reward strategy helps you determine the right reward programmes for the strategic direction of your business and your unique work culture.
 A number of research studies have shown that organisations with a defined reward strategy and engaged employees have higher levels of financial performance.

 The 4 components of reward you should be considering are:

 Competition for critical talent is starting to heat up and employers are realising that traditional workplace practices are increasingly inadequate to meet the needs of a technologically mobile and digitally connected workforce.
 A small business’s culture can suffer a serious blow when an important person leaves and often they may be the only ones possessing a particular skills or knowledge set.

 Clearly it is inevitable that some employees will leave your organisation from time to time and a certain amount of employee turnover can be healthy to keep the business vibrant.
 However, in order to formulate a retention strategy, you must gather information on turnover rates, turnover costs and have a clear understanding of why people are leaving the organisation.
 This will determine whether you need a broad based approach directed at the entire population or a more targeted approach.